burger

 Your message has been sent.
 Thank you for suggesting an improvement to this FAQ.

-This guide explains how to manage and modify the permissions (changing the password, setting up an alias, etc. see below for the complete list) of an Infomaniak user, so that they can manage more or fewer configuration elements on the Infomaniak Web app Mail (online service ksuite.infomaniak.com/mail).
+This guide explains how to manage and modify permissions (assigning an additional password, setting up an alias, etc. see below for the full list) for an Infomaniak user, so that they can manage more or fewer configuration items on the Infomaniak Web app Mail (online service ksuite.infomaniak.com/mail).

 Preamble